Kingsbury, St Andrew's Old Church

 The parish of Kingsbury dates back to the Saxon era, but the Domesday Book of 1086 makes no mention of a church.
 That isn't definitive, as the Domesday Book was a taxation record and the crown would not have taxed a church.

 The church was probably built in the late Saxon or early Norman period, as a simple rectangular building.
 The walls are rubble faced with flint, with sarsen stones as quoins.
-Pieces of Roman tiles are embedded in the walls, as well as sherds of 11th century pottery.
-This suggests that a Roman building site was robbed for stone to build the church.
+Pieces of Roman tiles are embedded in the walls, as well as sherds of 11th-century pottery.
+This suggests that a Roman building site was robbed of stone to build the church.

 In 1325 a bell was hung in the belfry to call the Hospitallers from the fields for services.
 It is the oldest bell in Middlesex.

 When Henry VIII dissolved the monasteries he seized the Hospitaller's estates, including Kingsbury.
 He then granted Kingsbury to St Paul's Cathedral in 1544.

 The current building is largely 15th century, with Victorian era restoration.
 The interior features a number of medieval brasses and memorials from the Elizabethan period.
 The earliest is a brass to John Shepherd (d.
 1520), flanked by figures of his wives Anne and Maude.
 Look for the memorial brass to Susan Gawen (d.
 1607) and the memorial to her father Thomas Scudamore, who gave a bell to the church in 1604.
 A later memorial records the tragic death of four brothers of the Sidebottom family who drowned in the Kingsbury Reservoir in 1835.

 The turmoil of the English Civil war struck St Andrew's hard.
 The parish priest was removed in 1649 for his Royalist sympathies, to be replaced by a succession of three Puritan ministers.
 After the Restoration in 1660, the church returned to Protestant worship with yet another new vicar.